WPI-ARC/arclab_ros/README.md

 Repository structure
 --------------------

-`simple_robot_kinematics` - Provide a simple Python interface to the forward and inverse kinematics services of a robot.
+`simple_robot_kinematics` - Provides a simple Python interface to the forward and inverse kinematics services of a robot.
 Formerly supported the PR2 using `arm_navigation`, now supports the PR2 using MoveIt!.
 Support will be added for the Baxter robot in the near future.

 `generic_tf_broadcaster` - Provides a simple fixed-frame TF broadcaster configurable via launch file.
 This is used extensively in other lab projects.